Oklahoma abortion care providers brace for impact of possible ban

 “These laws don’t stop abortion,” Andrea Gallegos, the clinic’s executive administrator, toldThe New York Times.
 “Women will still seek and get abortions.
 We’re just forcing the citizens of this country to have to flee their own state to access health care.
 It’s pretty awful.”

-Gallegos suggested last week that the clinic might have to close entirely in the event that Roe v.
-Wade is overturned.
+Gallegos suggested last week that the clinic might have to close entirely in the event that Roe v Wade is overturned.
 This Oklahoma bill would have the same effect.

 Tulsa Women’s Clinic is one of only two clinics in the city that provide abortion services.
 Planned Parenthood operates the other clinic in Tulsa and one in Oklahoma City as well, where the provider Trust Women also has an office.
 Oklahoma abortion providers had seen an explosion in demand from patients unable to access care in Texas, but many of those patients will now have to travel significantly further to access abortion.